Bayou St. John Urban Marsh

 East wall completed.
 Also channel dredging is beginning in the background.
 The dredge material was placed behind the wall to create the urban marsh.

 In 2014, after proper settling time of the newly placed sediment, the wetland was planted.
 Over 5,000 plugs of 8 native grass and sedge species were planted by volunteers.
 Many of the plants were planted into Gulf Saver bags, biodegradable bags with a custom mixed supply of nutrients in order to jump start plant growth.
-The Gulf Saver bags were provided our partners at the Restore the Earth Foundation.
 Most of the grasses that were planted were smooth cord grass or Spartina alterniflora.
 Other plants included saltmeadow cordgrass (Spartina patens), bullrush (Schoenoplectus californicus), common rush (Juncus effusus), dwarf spike-rush (Eleocharis parvula), giant cutgrass (Zizaniopsis miliacea), common three square (Schoenoplectus pungens), and roseau cane (Phragmites australis).

 Bayou St. John Urban Marsh Monitoring